osrn/lazy-ledger/README.md

 cd ~
 ```
 2. create a config file and move your config options from `app.json` to `your-config.json` as described above in [sample configuration section](#configuration)

-#### -next.4 new cli command `antibot`
-**Changes**
-- added option to list antibot detected voters, hit frequency and antibot adjusted allotments total during a time frame.

-#### -next.3 custom reward transaction memo
-**Changes**
-- New configuration options rewardMemo, rewardStamp.
+3. add the config file path to app.json as described above in [sample configuration section](#configuration)
+4. restart relay `pm2 restart solar-relay`

-#### -next.2 config file
+#### Changes
-**Changes**
+- **Breaking!** moved sqlite database file location.
+See upgrade instructions below.
 - **Breaking!** separated configuration from Solar app.json.
 Now app.json only defines whether the plugin is enabled and location of the configuration file.
-- config options remains the same.
+- new cli command `antibot`. added option to list antibot detected voters, hit frequency and antibot adjusted allotments total during a time frame.
+- new configuration options rewardMemo and rewardStamp. allows for customized reward transaction memo
 - stricter config options validation.

-#### -next.1 discord integration
-**Changes**
 - discord notifications
     - when plugin boots
     - when reward payments done
     - for critical errors or warnings
-- replaced term `delegate` with `bp` whereever applicable
+- replaced term `delegate` with `bp` in messages and notifications as applicable

-#### -next.0 performance improvements and bug squash
+- performance improvements and bug squash
-**Changes**
-- **Breaking!** moved sqlite database file location.
-See upgrade instructions below.
+    - added new indexes to the sqlite database<sup>(*)</sup>
+    - increased block processing speed when blocks are being retrieved in real time (not catching a backlog) by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
+    - fixed blocking operation when retrieving voter last balances from local db when processing blocks from backlog with large number of voters
     - fixed plan payperiod out of bounds auto correction condition
     - fixed issue plan mincap creation when plan does not specify one
-- added new indexes to the sqlite database<sup>(*)</sup>
     - added version information to boot time log messages
-- increased block processing speed when blocks are being retrieved in real time (not catching a backlog) by utilizing the current information available from the blockRepository rather than replaying the transactions happened since last block forged on top of the state last saved in the local sqlite database
     - package `delay-5.0.0` replaced with `node:timers/promises`
     - cleanup obselete comments and dead code

-> <sup>(*)</sup> First time boot duration may be prolonged due to creation of new indexes after the upgrade
+> <sup>(*)</sup> You may observe a prolonged plugin database boot duration during the first restart after the upgrade, due to creation of new indexes.

 ### Release 0.1.2